The Human Seasons

 long "ee" sound creates a musical quality and ties the words together.

-Alliteration: "mind of man" is an example of alliteration.
+Alliteration: The repetition of the consonant "mind of man" is an example of alliteration.
 The repetition of the "m" sound in "mind" and "man" creates an alliterative effect, making the phrase more rhythmic and flowing.

-Personification: "Fancy" (imagination) is treated as if it can act on its own.
+Personification: giving human quality to non-human "Fancy" (imagination) is treated as if it can act on its own.

 Stanza: 2